 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-In addition to legal ejectment, there is the non-judicial process of forcible ejectment, also informally called self help.
-Self help is sometimes used or contemplated by landlords who wish to deal with the problem on their own, using various methods, for example, a landlord might change the locks on the doors to prevent the occupier from returning after an absence.
+In addition to legal ejectment, there is the non-judicial process of forcible ejectment, also informally called self-help.
+Self-help is sometimes used or contemplated by landlords who wish to deal with the problem on their own, using various methods, for example, a landlord might change the locks on the doors to prevent the occupier from returning after an absence.
 Rights to self-help vary widely from state to state and even among local jurisdictions.
-Generally, though, self-help is inadvisable and rarely conducive to the public peace.
+Generally, though, self-help is inadvisable and rarely conducive to public peace.
 As such, almost no states allow ‘self-help’ as a reasonable means of ejectment without court and police assistance.

-Almost no courts allow going into an invalid occupier’s place of residence without some form of proper legal notice and/or court approval.
-In a state where only legally-sanctioned ejectment is allowed, a tenant may sue for illegal forced ejection (also sometimes called wrongful eviction).
-Such lawsuits frequently succeed, with damages assessed against the improperly-acting landlord.
+Almost no courts allow going into an invalid occupier’s place of residence without some form of the proper legal notice and/or court approval.
+In a state where only legally sanctioned ejectment is allowed, a tenant may sue for illegally forced ejection (also sometimes called wrongful eviction).
+Such lawsuits frequently succeed, with damages assessed against the improperly acting landlord.